 To understand Bible prophecy in God’s Word concerning the future, it is very helpful to consider the three major terminal points or events in the future.

-There are many events in the Near East and in other places in the world which cause many of us to feel the stage is being set for the end time events which, of course, would include the rise of a worldwide ecumenical church, and the terrible divine judgment destruction.
-In the Revelation, however, the actual end time events, just mentioned, cannot and will not come to pass until the rapture of the saints.
+There are many events in the Near East and other places in the world that cause many of us to feel the stage is being set for the end-time events, which, of course, would include the rise of a worldwide ecumenical church, and the terrible divine judgment destruction.
+In the Revelation, however, the actual end-time events just mentioned cannot and will not come to pass until the rapture of the saints.
 The time of this glorious event is not known.
 The trumpet may sound and Christ may call out His saints anytime.
 It may be today, it may be tomorrow, or it may be many years from now.

 Although the Christians living today will not have to go through the Tribulation, it is wrong for us to assume we will have an easy life to live before the rapture.
 The Lord may yet call upon us to suffer for His sake in these days.
-Christians in Africa, in Russia, and in China are no doubt having great persecutions because of their faith.
+Christians in Africa, Russia, and China are undoubtedly persecuted because of their faith.
 So we, too, must stand prepared to face whatever trials may come.

-The trials and persecutions of heathen nations against Christians today and in years gone by are much less severe than those, which will come in the days of the Tribulation.
-God will pour out His wrath in such a way we cannot even begin to imagine it.
+The trials and persecutions of heathen nations against Christians today and in years gone by are much less severe than those which will come in the days of the Tribulation.
+God will pour out His wrath in such a way that we cannot even begin to imagine.
 But, praise God, He promises to shorten the time for the sake of the Christians during that time–for the elect’s sake.

-During the one-thousand year reign of Christ’s rule on earth, Satan will be confined to the bottomless pit; Jesus will be here in Person in all His glory; Israel will finally fulfill one of God’s major purposes for her, in that she will become a nation of spirit-filled evangelists and missionaries taking the Gospel of Christ to those around the world; and there will be no wars during this time.
-King Jesus will control the governments and the economies of the nations of the world.
+During the one-thousand-year reign of Christ’s rule on earth, Satan will be confined to the bottomless pit; Jesus will be here in Person in all His glory; Israel will finally fulfill one of God’s major purposes for her, in that she will become a nation of Spirit-filled evangelists and missionaries taking the Gospel of Christ to those around the world; and there will be no wars during this time.
+King Jesus will control the governments and the economies of the world’s nations.
 With such a wonderful environment in which to live during this one-thousand year period of time, people in the world then will have the greatest opportunity of any generation that has ever lived to accept Jesus as Savior and to serve Him.
-There will be no hope for anyone who rejects such wonderful light and such wonderful power from the Holy Spirit and from Jesus in person.
+There will be no hope for anyone who rejects such wonderful light and such wonderful power from the Holy Spirit and Jesus in person.
 Therefore Jesus says in Revelation 22:11:

 He that is unjust, let him be unjust still: and he which is filthy, let him be filthy still: and he that is righteous, let him be righteous still: and he that is holy, let him be holy still.